JacenFossey/smack/README.md

 # smack
-_Smack is a cli application to generate package folder structures for packages based on PyPi specifications_
+_Smack is a cli application that generates package folder structures for packages based on PyPi specifications_

 ## Installation
 ```bash